galaxyproject/planemo/docs/commands/run.rst

       --database_connection TEXT      Database connection string to use for Galaxy.
       --shed_tool_conf TEXT           Location of shed tools conf file for Galaxy.
       --shed_tool_path TEXT           Location of shed tools directory for Galaxy.
+      --cwl                           Configure Galaxy for use with CWL tool. (this option is experimental and will be replaced when and if CWL support is merged into Galaxy).
       --cwl_galaxy_root DIRECTORY     Root of development galaxy directory to execute command with (must be branch of Galaxy with CWL support, this option is experimental